 The thinking patterns the lady mentioned above presented were typical of those of someone who has been abused by a narcissist.
 Her focus was on her failings and inadequacy and not on what was realistically going on.
-This was consolidated by the language used and behavior shown by the narcissist.
-Narcissists use language and behavior to get there victim’s to:
+This was consolidated by the language used and behaviour shown by the narcissist.
+Narcissists use language and behaviour to get there victim’s to:

-- Idolize the narcissist, devalue their own achievements and see there own needs as inconsequential.
+Idolise the narcissist, devalue their own achievements and see their own needs as inconsequential.

 In many of the severe cases (as above), there is a strong element of Stockholm Syndrome present.
 This concept describes a situation where a traumatic bonding process takes place between abuser and abused.
 In a cycle of abuse where there are frequent explosive exchanges between narcissist and victim which could be physically or verbally explosive, followed by a period of calm or loving actions, a connection is created.
 Especially, if no other help or comfort is available and the narcissist has used isolation as a tactic, the victim’s defence mechanisms will push them seek comfort from the closest source…unfortunately the narcissist.
 Faced with such madness, unable to take flight or fight, the victim is rendered helpless, and goes into a freeze/fright response.
 They are then apt to follow a typical post-traumatic response where they dissociate emotionally.
 They block out the pain build a fantasy around the narcissist giving them comfort and only them.
 This is Stockholm syndrome in action when applied to controlling relationships, it creates the following: